marcelinombb/avaliacao-layout/.planning/milestones/v1.0-phases/02-adapter-builder/02-03-SUMMARY.md

 key-decisions:
   - "Read listaProvaAnexo from prova?.listaProvaAnexo, not from provaModelo3 root — fixture places it nested under prova"
   - "Spread quebraQuestao: prova?.quebraQuestao into layout object — fixture places it at prova.quebraQuestao, not inside prova.layout"
-  - "Harness must call fromProvaModelo3() before build() to exercise the adapter end-to-end"
+  - "Harness must call fromProvaModelo() before build() to exercise the adapter end-to-end"

 patterns-established: []